-Program that derives from a \rightarrow data schema the description of the corresponding ITF in \rightarrow IDDL.
+Program that derives the description of the corresponding INTERLIS \rightarrow transfer format from a \rightarrow data schema in \rightarrow IDDL.
 At the same time the syntactic correctness of the data schema is examined (so-called parsing), cf. INTERLIS appendix A.

-INTERLIS-Data Description Language (IDDL)
+INTERLIS Data Description Language (IDDL)

-(Conceptual) \rightarrow data description language of the \rightarrow data transfer mechanism INTERLIS.
+(Conceptual) \rightarrow data description language of the \rightarrow data transfer mechanism INTE RLIS.

 Note: A \rightarrow data schema described in \rightarrow IDDL can be memorized as a text file.
 For such schema files it is common to add the abbreviation "ILI" to the file name.
-Example: The schema file of the database set of official surveying is thus called DM01AV.ILI.
+Example: The schema file of the database set of Cadastral Surveying is thus called DM01AV.ILI.